Is Pianoforall any good? I had to find out for myself and share my impressions in the following review.

 By the end of the first book, you’ll be able to play eleven chords and ten rhythms.
 You can combine them to play well-known songs.
 Learning about rhythm piano is the best way to get started with this instrument because it allows you to play simple tunes right away.

 The second eBook goes further into rhythm piano by focusing on the rhythm you can hear in blues and rock.
 You will learn the twelve-bar blues, an important skill for playing a wide range of songs.
-The more you learn about rhythms, the more you’ll start recognizing them in popular songs and be able to play these songs with a little bit of practice.
+The more you learn about rhythms, the more you’ll start recognizing them in popular songs and be able to play easy piano songs with a little bit of practice.

 You’ll start learning about chords more in-depth with the third book.
 The purpose of this book is to teach you all the chords that exist.